Moonkaman/sql-lab/queries.md

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+select orders.orderid, count(orders.customerid) as numOrders, customers.customername from orders inner join customers on orders.customerid=customers.customerid group by orders.customerid order by numOrders desc

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+select count(orders.customerID) as numOrders, customers.city from orders inner join customers on orders.customerid=customers.customerid group by customers.city order by numOrders desc

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+where customerid in
+(select customers.customerid from customers left join orders on customers.customerid=orders.customerid where orders.customerid is null
+)